Cesbar99/multiclass-local-calibration/README.md

 ALERT!
 THIS REQUIRES PRE-TRAINED CLASSIFIER WHICH IS MISSING FROM THE REPO!

-To solve this problem deo the following:
+To solve this problem do the following:
 1) in the cloned repo, create a new folder named results
 2) create another new folder named data.
 Inside create a folder named CIFAR10 (or CIFAR100 or TISSUE) and ther store: cifar-10-python.tar.gz
 3) Run the following command: